Emergency Contraception Access Project

 In collaboration with the Oregon Health Authority and the Oregon Board of Pharmacy, we created a pharmacist survey and a consumer questionnaire to assess the access of Over-the-Counter emergency contraception in Oregon.
 The June 2013 ruling that Plan-B One Step could be sold OTC, and the 2014 ruling that generic EC can also be sold OTC, have changed the game for accessing EC.

-We developed a handout with the most current information on point-of-sale requirements for all EC brands: EC Fact Sheets for Pharmacists
+We developed an Oregon specific handout with the most current information on point-of-sale requirements for all EC brands: EC Fact Sheets for Pharmacists: Download

 In 2013 we sent a letter to almost 700 pharmacists across the state to educate about the importance of Emergency Contraception (EC) and to inform of the Oregon Contraceptive Care (CCare) funding program that helps women cover the cost of EC and other birth control methods.
 We also let pharmacists know that they can bill the Oregon Health Plan for over-the-counter EC for women, getting this time-sensitive medication to women in a more timely manner!

 In 2005, we launched a Prevention First Initiative to advance policy solutions to prevent unintended pregnancies and the Emergency Contraception (EC) Access Project was launched as part of this Initiative.
 The EC Access project initially focused on increasing women’s pharmacy access to emergency contraception in rural areas.
 The three pronged project focused on pharmacist; primary care provider education and consumer education.
 Emergency Birth Control Access Project to improve awareness of and access to emergency contraception throughout Oregon, especially in rural areas.
 As a result of this project:

 - Secured a Board of Pharmacy policy that requires seamless pharmacy access to emergency contraception